kaacchhiii/mini-kuber/README.md

 # Kubernetes Operator with Kopf

-A production-ready Kubernetes Operator built with Python and `kopf` that manages `SimpleWeb` custom resources.

 ## Overview

 This operator automatically creates and manages Kubernetes Deployments and Services based on `SimpleWeb` custom resource definitions.